The Flash: Blaine Allen

 Blaine Allen and his son live on the colony world of Petrus in the 28th century.
 In an attempt to end the Allen blood line, Cobalt Blue injects Allen's son Jace with a virus.
 Lacking super speed, Jace was unable to shake off the virus.
 In despair, Blaine takes his son to the Speed Force in the hopes that it would accept him.
 It takes Blaine instead and grants superspeed to Jace so that he can shake off the sickness.

 Jace Allen

 Jace Allen gains superspeed when his father brings him into the Speed Force to attempt to cure him of a virus injected into his body by Cobalt Blue in an attempt to end the Allen bloodline.
 In memory of his father, Jace assumes the mantle of the Flash and continues the feud against Cobalt Blue.

 Kryiad

-After an alien creature invades Earth, a history buff named Kriyad travels back in time from the 98th century to acquire a Green Lantern power ring.
+After an alien creature invades Earth, a history buff named Kriyad travels back in time from the 98th century to acquire a Green Lantern power ring (The Flash #309, May 1982).
 He fails, so he tries to capture the Flash's speed instead.
-After being beaten by Barry Allen (The Flash #309, May 1982), he travels back further in time and uses the chemicals from the clothes Barry Allen was wearing when he gained his powers to give himself super speed.
-Kryiad later sacrifices his life to defeat the alien creature.
+After being beaten by Barry Allen, he travels back further in time and uses the chemicals from the clothes Barry Allen was wearing when he gained his powers to give himself super speed.
+Returning to his own time, Kryiad sacrifices his life to defeat the alien creature.